chp-legacy/chainpoint-client-js/README.md

 ## About

-A client for creating and verifying [Chainpoint](https://chainpoint.org) proofs.
+A client for creating and verifying version 3 [Chainpoint](https://chainpoint.org) proofs.

 The Chainpoint Client handles communication with a distributed network of Nodes that make up the Chainpoint Network.